BitWiz4rd/HTB-WriteUps/Machines/Easy/EscapeTwo/writeup.md

 ```

 - ESC4 refers to a misconfiguration where the `Cert Publishers` group (or other low-privileged groups) has excessive permissions (e.g., `Write`, `FullControl`) on a certificate template.
 This allows members of the group to modify the template and potentially escalate privileges.
+- For exmaple, enable the CT_FLAG_ENROLLEE_SUPPLIES_SUBJECT flag, which allows the requester to specify the Subject Alternative Name (SAN) in the certificate.
+This can be abused to request a certificate for a high-privileged account (e.g., Domain Admin / Administrator).

 ### Modify the vulnerable template
 ```shell